The Hunt For Community in the US: Bands and Hands — A Simultaneous Celebration of Boxing and Music

 “Because of the moshing, and just because it’s already punk and metal, the show’s already a place where people recreationally hit each other and boxing is the sport where we recreationally hit each other.
 So I was like, the two are just begging to go together, right?
 I mean, it would work with hip-hop, but I feel like the energy would go well with this style of music more.”

-“I ended up going with the planned women fronted bands lineup for the last bands on hands show, which wasn’t necessarily a femme night, or intended to be that way.
+“I ended up going with the planned women fronted bands lineup for the last bands and hands show, which wasn’t necessarily a femme night, or intended to be that way.
 It just sort of happened, we had 4 bands which were fronted by women, so this time around, I put in a little more legwork into finding femme fronted bands because their list had already been used up from the last one.
 But with some help from a lot of people I knew, we found some.”

 Day of The Show